-To borrow materials the customer must be a registered MLS borrower without a block or delinquencies against his/her account.
+To borrow materials, the member must be a registered Metropolitan Library System borrower without a block or delinquencies against his/her account.

-To borrow materials at a library the customer must do one of the following:
+To borrow materials at a library, the member must do one of the following:

-Present his/her valid MLS library card at the circulation desk
+Present their valid Metropolitan library card at the circulation desk

-Present his/her MLS library card/account number at the circulation desk plus standard identification verifying name and current address.
+Present identification verifying name and current address (see procedure 200.1)

+Present a student ID number from a participating ONEcard school (valid only for the enrolled student; non-transferrable) and provide last name

-Use his/her MLS Library card/account at the self check machines
+Use Metropolitan Library card or account number at self-check kiosks

 If a customer has forgotten his/her card and does not know the number, staff should check circulation records to verify that the customer is a registered borrower without a block against his/her account.
 The customer must then show acceptable identification equal to that required for obtaining a library account.

-Customers who need to replace a lost or stolen card prior to borrowing materials must show proof of eligibility and pay a non-refundable processing fee.
+Members who need to replace a lost or stolen card prior to borrowing materials must show proof of eligibility and pay a non-refundable processing fee.
 (See SF 910 Fee Schedule for amount.)

 Maximum Items Borrowed

-A maximum of 30 physical items can be on loan to one borrower at a time.
+For most accounts, a maximum of 30 physical items can be on loan to one borrower at a time; the exception is for ONEcard account holders, who may check out a maximum of 10 physical items at a time.
 If materials are in short supply at a given agency, the library manager may set a further limit.

 Service providers working in partnership with the library to provide materials in electronic formats may set their own borrowing limits.